From page 154

 Image courtesy of Google Maps

 Straight ahead where the car is waiting at the intersection is approximately where the slave market would have been.
 On a side note, when my maternal great grandfather John T. Harrison was a young man, he used to work at one of Caleb Bradham's Pharmacies in New Bern.
 There were two locations, one of which is now the Chelsea Restaurant which is shown on the corner on the left.
-If this is the location where my great grandfather worked, I wonder what were his thought about this space he walked by each day on his way to work.
+If this is the location where my great grandfather worked, I wonder what were his thoughts about this space he walked by each day on his way to work.
 What stories had he been told?